 Think about how much time it takes to provision a full application to your environment.
 You would first have to discover each tier of the application (web, application, data, etc.) and determine each hardware need.

 Assuming you don’t have the capacity to develop a large application, you would have to go through the request and procurement process to obtain the hardware.
 This requires you to very closely right-size the capital expenditure so you don’t overpay for the hardware.

 When it’s done, you’ll have to install the servers in the datacenter, deploy the virtualization software to the machine, and start to build the machines as stated in the specification.

-Now, even if your company is one of the few that diligently buys and over allocates hardware to compensate future capacity trends, we’re still looking at an inability to rapidly provision servers when a business unit needs it.
+Now, even if your company is one of the few that diligently buys and over allocates hardware to compensate for future capacity trends, we’re still looking at an inability to rapidly provision servers when a business unit needs it.

-Agility means time, and the less time you have to spend on workload tasks, the more time you can work on the more important things that deliver value to the business.
+Agility means time.
+And the less time you have to spend on workload tasks, the more time you can work on the more important things that deliver value to the business.

 Even more important, it’s very hard to acquire additional hardware and resources using predictions.
 As a matter of fact, many infrastructures choose to downgrade servers rather than buy more hardware.